Healthcare Organizations Gain Benefits from RAIN RFID Technology

 RFID Enabled Smart Cabinets

 Hospitals may have thousands of medications tagged with RAIN RFID.
-Last year in the US, over 600 hospitals employed approximately 50 million RAIN RFID tags to manage anesthesia medication.
+More than 600 hospitals in the U.S. have employed approximately 50 million RAIN RFID tags to manage anesthesia medication, showcasing the transformative impact of RFID technology in healthcare.

 Scanning barcodes one by one in hospitals is expensive, slow, and sometimes inaccurate when scanning dozens of items in (or out of) sequence.
 RAIN RFID provides an unquestionable advantage over barcodes in terms of speed and accuracy.